SyLaurence/technical-assessment-calendar/README.md

 ### :rocket: Installation guide

-Node: Make sure [node](https://nodejs.org/en/download) is installed on your machine!
+Note: Make sure [node](https://nodejs.org/en/download) is installed on your machine!

 1. On your local machine, create a new folder "Technical Assessment - Calendar"
 2. Go to the New Folder and open CMD.